Come A Little Bit Closer…..

 With a zoom lens, you’re able to keep your distance and still shoot from close by.
 Or at least that’s what it seems to be doing.

 But deep down you know that bringing the subject closer to you is not the solution.
-You need to get closer to the subject.
+You need to get closer to your subject to fill the frame.

 Getting closer yourself helps you in several ways.
 When you use your legs you become a more active and involved photographer.
 Simply zooming in will bring the image closer but it doesn’t allow you to explore different points of view.
 Your point of view will stay the same.